apache/fluo-uno/README.md

 If you run some tests and then want a fresh cluster, run the `setup` command again which will kill all running processes, clear any data and logs, and restart your cluster.

+## Wipe command

+The `wipe` command will kill all running processes for your local development cluster and clear all the data and logs.
+It does *not* delete the binary tarballs downloaded by the `fetch` command so you can use `setup` directly again in the future.
+If you need to reclaim the space used by the binary tarballs you'll have to manually delete them.

 ## Running Apache Fluo applications